MarkNoaTAU/MLHC_Final/README.md

 MIMIC-III dataset.
 This is final work for *"Machine Learning for Health Care"* course by Omer Noy.

+For more details about this project, please review [this project overview doc](https://github.com/MarkNoaTAU/MLHC_Final/blob/main/ML%20for%20healthcare%20-%20project%20overview.pdf).

 Writers: Noa Mark.

 ## Installation: